Suns of the Tundra

 Suns of the Tundra are an English rock band that formed in 2002.
 Members include Simon Oakes (guitar, vocals), Mark Moloney (guitar), Andy Marlow (bass, backing vocals), Andrew Prestidge (drums), and Rob Havis.
 They have released four studio albums and one EP which individually span several genres including progressive metal, progressive rock, post rock, and alternative rock.
-Their fifth studio album is due to be released on May 5, 2023.
+Their fifth studio album, The Only Equation, was released on 16 June 2023.

 History

 Early years, Suns of the Tundra, and Tunguska

 Suns of the Tundra began as a collaboration in 2002 between Simon Oakes, Rob Havis, and Andrew Prestidge, drawing on influences from Rush, King Crimson, and Van der Graaf Generator to Tool and Mastodon.
 Oakes was inspired to re-explore harder alternative rock following the successful re-release of the album Giving Birth to a Stone by his former band Peach which included future Tool bassist Justin Chancellor.
 Suns of the Tundra released their eponymous first album Suns of the Tundra in 2004, around which time Tool began to include the Peach songs, You Lied and Spasm, in their live shows.
 Havis (bass) left the band in 2005, was replaced by Andy Marlow, and the line-up soon grew to include Mark Moloney and Lazlo Pallagi (additional vocals).
 The band released their second album Tunguska in 2006.